w7sst/MorseRunner/Readme.txt

      QSB - signal strength varies with time (Rayleigh fading channel).
      Flutter - some stations have "auroral" sound.
      LIDS - some stations call you when you are working another station, make mistakes when they send code, copy your messages incorrectly, and send RST other than 599.
 They might even ask for info over and over.

      Activity - band activity, determines how many stations on average reply to your CQ.

-      The Run button starts and stops the competition/contest.
-The drop-down menu will allow you to select a single call or pile up mode for the contest selected, or allow you to select the WPX or HST competitions.
+  The Run Button
+    This starts and stops the competition or contest.
+    Starting a Contest -
+      To start the contest that is selected in the contest drop down, set the duration in the minutes box and use the run drop down to select the desired mode for the contest (single call or pile up).
+      You may have to hit Enter to start sending CQ.

-      Competition duration
+    Starting a Competition -
+      To start a Competition, select either the WPX and HST competitions found in the run drop down.
+Many settings are locked for the competitions but The keying speed and activity are still under your control.
       The default duration of a competition session is 60 minutes.
 You can change this setting to any time desired.
-To set a new default with the CompetitionDuration entry in the MorseRunner.ini file, e.g.:
+To set a new default use the CompetitionDuration entry in the MorseRunner.ini file, e.g.:
         [Contest]
         CompetitionDuration=15

   Additional Settings
     RIT - Many never noticed that the original program has an RIT function in the receiver.
 It is the unmarked teal bar at the very bottom of the screen.
 If you can't hear someone calling you, or if they are off frequency this is why.
 This is controlled by the up and down arrows on the keyboard as well as the mouse scroll wheel.
 This is handy to focus on a particular responder.
           The RIT is adjusted between -500 and 500 Hz incremented in 50Hz Steps.
           You can modify the RIT step increment in the MorseRunner.ini file, e.g.:
             [Settings]
             RitStepIncr=50
           Valid values range between -500 and 500.
 Negative values can be used to change the direction of Up/Down arrow keys or mouse wheel movement.
 Note that a zero value will disable this feature and is not recommended.
           HST Competition mode ignores this setting and defaults to 50Hz/Step.

     Audio Recording Enabled - You can record yourself under "File" menu "Audio Recording Enabled".
 When this menu option is checked, MR saves the audio as "MorseRunner.wav" in the same folder.
 If this file already exists, MR overwrites it.